ping/instagram_private_api/docs/index.rst

 Features
 --------
 - Supports many functions that are only available through the official app
-- The web api client supports a subset of functions that do not require login
 - Compatibility patch available to match the public API methods
 - Beta Python 3 support.